 Herman has been singing in UPYC since 2016.
 The end of 2018 he was given the opportunity to work as an Intern for UPYC in 2019.

 As a singer, he had the opportunity to travel abroad with the choir to Europe and Canada and made wonderful memories with the choir.
-Herman decided to apply for the Internship to give back to the choir this time as part of the management in working with the exec team, to give the new singers the same opportunities and experiences he had a singer of UPYC.
+Herman decided to apply for the Internship to give back to the choir this time as part of the management in working with the exec team, to give the new singers the same opportunities and experiences he had as a member of UPYC.

-Some of Herman's highlights was seeing Pentatonix live in Concert in Vancouver and performing for 5000 people in the audience at Vaison La Romaine ( France).
+Some of Herman's highlights was seeing Pentatonix live in Concert in Vancouver and performing for 5000 people in the audience at Vaison La Romaine (France).

 Herman speaks fondly and with passion about his experiences in UPYC - " UPYC has opened doors for me to become the person I am today.
-CHoir has always been part of my life and it changed the way I look at the world."
+Choir has always been part of my life and it changed the way I look at the world."